Macrometacorp/docs/docs/integrations/troubleshoot-integrations - draft.md

 sidebar_position: 90
 ---

 This page contains suggestions to help you figure out why your integration is not working.
-If your integration is still not functioning properly after you have eliminated these issues as possibilities, then contact [Macrometa Support](support@macrometa.com).
+If your integration is still not functioning properly after you have eliminated these issues as possibilities, then contact [Macrometa Support](https://support.macrometa.com/hc/en-us/requests/new?) or email support@macrometa.com.

 ## Whitelist Macrometa